zik-uralov/daily-jokes/joke_history.md

 - 2025-12-06 18:44:34: How do you get a baby alien to sleep?
 You rocket. (source: https://icanhazdadjoke.com/)
 - 2025-12-06 19:04:36: Enter any 11-digit prime number to continue. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-06 19:24:37: What are the strongest days of the week?
 Saturday and Sunday...the rest are weekdays. (source: https://icanhazdadjoke.com/)
+- 2025-12-06 19:44:39: Pauly D from Jersey Shore was at the Dance party where Chuck Norris invented the Electric Slide.
+His hair is now permanently stuck in a blowout position. (source: https://api.chucknorris.io/jokes/random)